Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: delta -neighbourhood of top and bottom of resonance region

-Finally, we prove that the curves of chc do not intersect that of ns, so there is no J point, justifying assumption 7a.
-Using $\sin 2\pi x_{\textrm{sad}}=\rho$ and \eqref{eq:trace_zero_in_alpha_rho}, we find that the curve of ns has
+Finally, we prove that the curves of chc do not intersect that of ns, so there is no $J$ point, justifying assumption 7a and the genericity of the curves of chc.
+Using $\sin 2\pi x_{\sad}=\rho$ and \eqref{eq:trace_zero_in_alpha_rho}, we find that the curve of ns has